puffscoin/subdomain-registrar/README.md

 ## Operation

-`SubdomainRegistrar` implements a contract that takes ownership of (multiple) .eth domains, and sells subdomains to users for a simple one-time fee.
+`SubdomainRegistrar` implements a contract that takes ownership of (multiple) .puffs domains, and sells subdomains to users for a simple one-time fee.
 When users register a subdomain, it is automatically configured with a default resolver and pointed at their account.
 This permits easy one-transaction claiming and assignment of an ENS domain for users, significantly improving the ENS user-experience.

 A variety of frontends can be built to interact with the subdomain registrar; a simple implementation is provided in this repository.
 Domain owners may set a 'commission rate', which is a percentage fee that is sent to the address the frontend nominates.
 This can be any amount, but frontends are free to set criteria for inclusion or prioritisation based on the fee paid.